 Harborview Injury Prevention & Research Center, University of Washington

 Other opportunities include internships and grants that are not necessarily geared toward physicians:

-- Occupational Injury Prevention Research Training (PhD), University of Minnesota
+Occupational Injury Prevention Research Training (MS, PhD), University of Minnesota

 Differences between programs

-The fellowships at Brown and Harborview require 2 years to complete.
-The fellowship at Drexel, while also a 2-year program, may be completed in 1 year if the fellow already has a Master’s degree or PhD and a background in research.
-These programs are all primarily research-based and are associated with injury prevention centers.
+The fellowships at Brown and Harborview require two years to complete.
+These programs are primarily research-based and are associated with injury prevention centers.
 Harborview specifically focuses on injury prevention in children and adolescents.
-Drexel emphasizes emergency medicine and permits fellows to focus on a particular area of interest, such as research, policy and advocacy, or program management.

 Length of time required to complete fellowship

 Skills acquired during fellowship

 The Brown Alpert Injury Control Fellowship at Brown includes a Master’s of Public Health or Master of Science in Clinical and Translational Research and is also a well-established research program with a long track record of funding.